mandymejia/ciftiTools/README.md

 gray matter of the brain.
-The gray matter is divided into cortical surface (left and right) and subcortical (cerebellum, basal ganglia, and other deep gray matter). `ciftiTools` uses the Connectome Workbench to separate CIFTI files into two GIFTI files representing the cortical surface data and one NIFTI file representing the subcortical data, and reads the data into R. It also provides visualization tools for the surface and subcortical data. `ciftiTools` also includes processing functions to apply common preprocessing steps to the CIFTI data (e.g. smoothing, resampling).
+The gray matter is divided into cortical surface (left and right) and subcortical (cerebellum, basal ganglia, and other deep gray matter). `ciftiTools` uses the Connectome Workbench to read the data into R. It also provides visualization tools for the surface and subcortical data, and processing functions to apply common preprocessing steps (e.g. smoothing, resampling).

 ## Installation